vivianchengg/bp-software/README.md

 # 🏥 GP Appointment Management Web App

-To provide general practitioners (GPs) with **secure and convenient web-based access** to appointment schedules from the Best Practice (BP) Medical Software system.
+A capstone project to provide general practitioners (GPs) with **secure and convenient web-based access** to appointment schedules from the Best Practice (BP) Medical Software system.

 ---